-(1) Where a disbursement must originate by other than a vendor's invoice and by other than a county board resolution, a request for check form shall be prepared by the individual or department originating the charge and sent to the department of administration office of the comptroller.
-The request for check shall then be processed as set forth in section 15.04

-(2) Disbursements originating from payroll deductions, such as withholding tax, social security tax, annuity funds, union and other dues.
-United Way and credit unions shall be originated by the department of administration office of the comptroller by preparation of a request for check therefor.
+- (1) Where a disbursement must originate by other than a vendor's invoice and by other than a county board resolution, a request for check form shall be prepared by the individual or department originating the charge and sent to the office of the comptroller.
+The request for check shall then be processed as set forth in section 15.04 - (2) Disbursements originating from payroll deductions, such as withholding tax, social security tax, annuity funds, union and other dues.
+United Way and credit unions shall be originated by the office of the comptroller by preparation of a request for check therefor.
 The request for check shall then be processed as set forth in section 15.04.
-The payroll deductions for U.S. savings bonds and hospital and surgical premiums shall be credited to the appropriate payroll account by the department of administration office of the comptroller.
+The payroll deductions for U.S. savings bonds and hospital and surgical premiums shall be credited to the appropriate payroll account by the office of the comptroller.